primer/view_components/docs/content/components/alpha/borderboxheader.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-BorderBoxHeader: used inside the BorderBoxComponent to render its header slot Optional title slot
+BorderBox Header: used inside the BorderBoxComponent to render its header slot Optional title slot

 ## Accessibility